bulletmark/corsproxy/README.md

     ./corsproxy 8000:192.168.1.1:9000 8001:192.168.1.2:9001

 This runs 2 proxies.
-It will do as the previous example but will also independently receive requests on port 8001 and forward them to host 192.168.1.2 on port 9001.
+It will do as the previous example but will also independently and asyncronously receive requests on port 8001 and forward them to host 192.168.1.2 on port 9001.
 You can specify as many proxy mappings as you want.

 Instead of specifying the target mappings on the command line as above, you can instead choose to configure them in your `~/.config/corsproxy`